dmlc/xgboost/demo/rmm_plugin/README.rst

   with xgb.config_context(use_rmm=True):
     clf = xgb.XGBClassifier(tree_method="hist", device="cuda")

-Depending on the choice of memory pool size or type of allocator, this may have negative performance impact.
+Depending on the choice of memory pool size and the type of the allocator, this can add more consistency to memory usage but with slightly degraded performance impact.

 *******************************
 No Device Ordinal for Multi-GPU